 The JAC accepts that short-listing via qualifying tests is sub-optimal, but given the number of applicants in some competitions, it has become their default position.
-Whether the pass mark is relatively low or high is immaterial; there is a very fine line between success and failure and many candidates, who would make great judges, don’t even make it to the selections days.
-The qualifying tests are a brilliant way of identifying people who are good at doing qualifying tests but not necessarily the best judges.
+Whether the pass mark is relatively low or high is immaterial; there is a very fine line between success and failure and many candidates, who would make great judges, don’t even make it to the selection days.
+The qualifying tests are a brilliant way of identifying people who are good at doing qualifying tests but not necessarily the best judges!
 I’ve argued before that a lottery would produce a similar pool of candidates as multiple-choice tests.
 However, these tests are here to stay and will continue to evolve – so how should you approach them?

-Hurdle 2 On-Line Narrative Scenario Test – 042 Recorder – this will be run by e-mailing documents!
+Hurdle 2 On-Line Narrative Scenario Test

-“ In the test you will be presented with a scenario concerning case management and procedural issues that may arise in any judicial or quasi-judicial proceedings to which English law applies.
+e.g. Recorder Competition guidance: “ In the test you will be presented with a scenario concerning case management and procedural issues that may arise in any judicial or quasi-judicial proceedings to which English law applies.
 You will be required to provide a narrative response to 6 questions.”

 Hurdle 3 – Telephone Screening Interview